sranade98/sranade98/README.md

 ### Hi, I'm Shaun!

-🪴 Software engineer specializing in the intersection of Digital Signal Processing,Immersive Audio, and Audio Perception <br> 👨‍🎓 Studied Music Technology at New York University (Master's Degree)<br>👨‍💻 Feel free to explore my projects at: https://github.com/ShaunakAudioAlchemy?tab=repositories
+🪴 Software engineer specializing in the intersection of Digital Signal Processing, Immersive Audio, and Audio Perception <br> 👨‍🎓 Studied Music Technology at New York University (Master's Degree)<br>👨‍💻 Feel free to explore my projects at: https://github.com/ShaunakAudioAlchemy?tab=repositories

 # 💫 About Me:
-🔭 I’m currently working on Foley Sound Synthesis using GPT-2 and EnCodec<br>👯 Collaborating on a research project focusing in enhancing externalization of binaural audio
+🔭 Worked on Foley Sound Synthesis using GPT-2 and EnCodec for my Master's Thesis <br>👯 Collaborating on a research project focused on enhancing externalization of binaural audio

 ## 🌐 Socials: